 Paula Cloutier is a Research Associate in Psychiatric and Mental Health Research at the Children’s Hospital of Eastern Ontario (CHEO).
 She received her Masters of Arts in experimental psychology from Carleton University in 1991.
 Her current research activities focus on pediatric mental health service research, and youth self-harm.

+Study results demonstrate that the BRAVA intervention has the potential to reduce SI among adolescents who present to hospital services in crisis.
 Further studies are required to establish BRAVA's efficacy in a randomized controlled trial.